Joystream/community-repo/community-roadmap/LeadsJD.md

 **Responsibilities**

-- MaximizingHR group scores (will be provided by the Council)
+- Maximizing HR group scores (will be provided by the Council)
 - Preparing reports
 - Moderating group's Discord channel and updating Notion page
 - Assisting newcomer workers in the onboarding process